 Talk to a pharmacist about the cost and availability of your medication.

-PHARMAC is making it easier to get funded access to some medicines, including at least nine cancer medicines.
+During the response to COVID-19 PHARMAC made it easier to get funded access to some medicines, including at least nine cancer medicines.

 Some medicines are only funded if certain clinical criteria (like medical tests or hospital scans ).
 Some medicines might need a specific kind of health practitioner to make the application.